Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Introduction

-The rest of the paper is organized as follows.
-A review of the related work is provided in Section 2.
-Three types of travel flow clustering are explained in Section 3.
-Section 4 discusses our approach to OD prediction.
-Experimental results are detailed and presented in Section 5.
-And finally, Section 6 concludes the main results of the paper.
+The remainder of this paper is structured as follows: Section 2 offers a comprehensive review of the relevant literature.
+In Section 3, we elucidate three distinct categories of travel flow clustering.
+Our methodology for origin-destination prediction is delineated in Section 4.
+Section 5 is dedicated to the presentation and analysis of the experimental results.
+Lastly, we summarize the principal findings and conclusions in Section 6.